rainbow9981/lvyb.github.io/index.md

 ---
 My research interests mainly include machine learning, game theory and game description language.
 Currently, I am preparing for postgraduate entrance examinationa.

-I received my B.Sc. in electronic information engineering from *Department of Information Engineering*, *Yangzhou University*, China, in 2021.
-I was also a member of 2516 Group led by my supervisor **Prof. Junwu Zhu**.
+I received my B.Sc. in electronic information engineering from [School of Information Engineering](http://xxgcxy.yzu.edu.cn/), [Yangzhou University](http://www.yzu.edu.cn/), China, in 2021.
+I was also a member of 2516 Group led by my supervisor [Prof. Junwu Zhu](http://xxgcxy.yzu.edu.cn/art/2019/8/16/art_52161_708863.html).

 For related information and resources, please navigate via the links in the left bar.
 Contact me if you have any problems there.